-- 6. Walter S. Montgomery Science Building Erected in 1967, and named for Walter S. Montgomery, then President of Spartan Mills and avid supporter of the establishment of Textile Industrial Institute.
-This building houses classrooms and faculty offices on the first floor while the second floor holds the laboratories, workrooms, and faculty offices. - 7.
+- building houses classrooms and faculty offices on the first floor, while the second floor holds the laboratories, workrooms, and faculty offices. - 7.
 Frank Walker Building Constructed in 1935 and renovated in 2013-2014, this three-story building contains classrooms, student computer laboratories, independent learning center that includes a computer-assisted instruction laboratory and tutorial services.
 Faculty and the Academic Support Services staff are located in the Walker Building.
 The establishment of this building was made possible through a generous bequest from W. Frank Walker, thus being named in memory of him. - 8.
 William S. Moore Student Athletic Activities Building Built in 1939 and renovated in 1998, this facility was named for William S. Moore, an alumnus and former Chairman of the Board of Trustees of the College.
 This facility houses the maintenance department offices, work areas, and storage space.
 The facility is used for physical education classes, intramurals, and as a practice area for men's and women's intercollegiate teams.
-The William S. Moore Student Athletic Activities Building is also the site of several student activities throughout the year. - 9.
-Montgomery Science Annex Renovated in Summer 2011, this building houses a microbiology lab.
+The William S. Moore Student Athletic Activities Building is also the site of several student activities throughout the year. - Montgomery Science Annex Renovated in Summer 2011, this building houses a microbiology lab.
 The laboratory was made possible through generous grant funds from Fullerton Foundation and the J M Smith Foundation. - 10.
-The Moore Fitness Center The 4,000 square foot fitness center houses aerobic and strength equipment for independent use by students.
+The Moore Fitness Center The fitness center opened in January 2019 and houses aerobic and strength equipment for independent use by students.
 The space also hosts an aerobics studio where group fitness classes are held.
 The fitness center is open for students, faculty and staff and includes showers and changing facilities.